godfreynolan/DJITutorialsKotlin/5-MapView/README.md

 In this tutorial, you will learn how to implement the DJIWaypoint Mission feature and get familiar with the usages of MissionControl.

 Also you will know how to test the Waypoint Mission API with DJI Assistant 2 Simulator too.
 So let's get started!

-You can download the tutorial's final sample project from this [Github Page](https://github.com/riisinterns/drone-lab-six-mapview-waypoint).

 > Note: In this tutorial, we will use Mavic Pro for testing, use Android Studio 3.0 for developing the demo application, and use the Mapbox API for navigating.